Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 wishes, regardless of their virtually unlimited

-Compared to Iran,
+financial means.1 Compared to Iran, countries like

 the Gulf monarchies, Jordan and Turkey suffer